• Skip to primary navigation

 • Add ingredients to jar - Add pumpkin puree, maple syrup, vanilla extract, pumpkin pie spice, and flaky salt to a lidded jar or cocktail shaker.
 Pour espresso on top of the ingredients, then add half of the ice cubes, and the milk.

-2 espresso shots or 1 cup strongly brewed coffee, 1 cup milk or plant-based milk, 1 tablespoon pumpkin puree, 2 teaspoon maple syrup, ½ teaspoon pumpkin pie spice, ½ teaspoon vanilla extract, ⅛ teaspoon flaky sea salt, 1 cup ice or coffee ice cubes
+2 shots espresso or 1 cup strongly brewed coffee, 1 cup milk or plant-based milk, 1 tablespoon pumpkin puree, 2 teaspoon maple syrup, ½ teaspoon pumpkin pie spice, ½ teaspoon vanilla extract, ⅛ teaspoon flaky sea salt, 1 cup ice or coffee ice cubes

 • Shake coffee mixture - Seal the jar with the lid and shake vigorously for 15 seconds.
 Fill glass with remaining ice cubes and pour the coffee mixture on top.